 Please let me know in the comments below if you try this recipe.

 Alex and Faye xx

 P.S.
 Prefer a vegetarian option?
 Try our Mushroom San Choy Bow!

 Thai Chicken Larb

 - 250 g chicken mince ground chicken

-- 2 tbsp lime juice, freshly squeezed 40 ml
+- 2 tablespoon lime juice, freshly squeezed 40 ml

 - 3 stems coriander/cilantro divided